BioPAL/governance/governance.md

 Anyone can be a Contributor.
 Contributors can be affiliated with any legal entity or none.
-Contributors participate in the project by submitting, reviewing and discussing GitHub Pull Requests and Issues and participating in open and public Project discussions on GitHub, MAAP forums, Slack chat rooms and other channels.
+Contributors participate in the project by submitting, reviewing and discussing GitHub Pull Requests and Issues and participating in open and public Project discussions on GitHub, Slack chat rooms and other channels.
 The foundation of Project participation is openness and transparency.